-Kingston is a decidedly white-collar town, with fully 89.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kingston is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Kingston who work in management occupations (14.44%), teaching (13.70%), and personal care services (11.92%).
+Kingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kingston is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Kingston who work in management occupations (14.89%), office and administrative support (12.62%), and business and financial occupations (10.90%).

 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.20% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.10% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Kingston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite being a small town, Kingston has a lot of people using a ferryboat to get to and from work every day.
 Most of these people on a ferryboat are using it to get to good jobs in other cities.

-The education level of Kingston citizens is very high relative to the national average among all cities (21.84%): 36.25% of adults in Kingston have a bachelor's degree or even advanced degree.
+The citizens of Kingston are very well educated compared to the average community in the nation: 35.98% of adults in Kingston have a bachelor's degree or even advanced degree.

 Kingston is a somewhat ethnically-diverse town.
 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kingston residents report their race to be White, followed by Asian.
-Important ancestries of people in Kingston include English, Irish, French , and Norwegian.
+The greatest number of Kingston residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Kingston include English, Croatian, Irish, and Norwegian.

 The most common language spoken in Kingston is English.
 Other important languages spoken here include French and Portuguese.